LyubomirT/intense-rp-next/docs/features/advanced-configuration.md

 These features are planned for future releases:

-### :material-tunnel: Cloudflare Tunnels

-Will allow you to expose your IntenseRP Next instance to the internet securely through Cloudflare's tunnel service.
-This eliminates the need for port forwarding or dealing with dynamic IP addresses when accessing IntenseRP Next remotely.

 ### :material-format-list-checks: IP Whitelist

 Will restrict connections to specific IP addresses or ranges.
 Will be very useful for API key authentication if you want to have a very secure setup.
 Only requests from whitelisted IPs will be allowed to connect to IntenseRP Next.